Student Resources

 11. Persuasive Essay

-This is essay is an extreme form of an argumentative essay.
-Purpose: to change the readers' point of view completely, abandoning it in favor of the author’s.
+This essay is an extreme form of an argumentative essay.
+The purpose is to change the readers' point of view completely, abandoning it in favor of the author’s.
 At the end of your essay your audience should want to accept your viewpoint as the only one that makes sense.

 Persuasive Essay Sample #1